top of page

 Do you host birthday parties?

-We are sorry we do not host birthday parties.
-We can arrange business meetings or other private get togethers though.
+We are sorry we do not host birthday parties for young kids.
+We can arrange birthdays for older kids and adults, business meetings, or other private get togethers.
 Please email catopiacafe@gmail.com with information on what you are planning.

 When did cat cafés originate?